sitegeist/Sitegeist.Monocle/README.md

     @styleguide {

         #
-        # Path of the component in the styleguide
-        # Optional: by default the name-part of the component name is used
-        #
-        path = 'Components.Headline'

-        #
         # The title of the component
         # Optional:  by default the component name is splitted and reversed
         #